 Hello, and welcome back.
 Shelby here, writing on a much-needed vacation to the mountains.
 You really don’t know what “slowing down” means until you’re able to enjoy a tea on your balcony surrounded by summits.

-This week: we’re going to discuss what a Google algorithm update is, what the core update from May means and how algorithms affect news in particular.
+This week: There was a core Google algorithm update in May, 2022.
+In this newsletter, we’re going to discuss what a Google algorithm update is, what the core update from May means and how algorithms affect news in particular.